Ruslan-Pantaev/midi_matrix_modulator/README.md

 # midi_matrix_modulator
+#2018-4-21#
-Principles of discrete math applied to music in midi format.'s matrix transposition, addition, subtraction, multiplication (and other fun stuff to build upon).
+Principles of discrete math applied to music in midi format.
+Matrix transposition, addition, subtraction, multiplication (and other fun stuff to build upon).